-This management's discussion and analysis of financial condition and results of operations ("MD&A") is provided as of November 15, 2021 and should be read together with Glass House Brands Inc.'s (the "Company") Unaudited Condensed Interim Consolidated Financial Statements (the "Financial Statements"), for the three and nine months ended September 30, 2021, and the accompanying notes, and the audited Consolidated Financial Statements for the year ended December 31, 2020, and the accompanying notes.
-The financial results discussed herein have been prepared in accordance with U.S. GAAP and, unless otherwise noted, are expressed in United States dollars.
+This management's discussion and analysis of financial condition and results of operations ("MD&A") is provided as of March 22, 2022 and should be read together with Glass House Brands Inc.'s (the "Company") audited Consolidated Financial Statements (the "Financial Statements"), for the years ended December 31, 2021 and 2020, and the accompanying notes.
+The financial results discussed herein have been prepared in accordance with U.S. GAAP ("GAAP") and, unless otherwise noted, are expressed in United States dollars.
 Additional information relating to the Company can be found on SEDAR at www.sedar.com.